 Lines 47-48: what do you mean by "can increase potential responses to intervention"?
 Which responses?
 Please be more explicit.

+This sentence was clarified to:

+“...saturation (Stewart et al., 2007), they potentially increase in fertility more quickly in response to active sustainable management compared to high-fertility soils (Kumar…”

 Lines 76-78: the mention of the dust bowl or the "fall of ancient civilizations" is excessive in the context of this paper…

+This example was removed and this statement toned down to the following phrase:

+“...dependency on intense tillage to maintain previous yields (de Cárcer et al., 2019), which may risk amplifying local soil fertility issues (Amundson…”

 Lines 102-105: the sentence is not clear enough.

+This sentence was re-written for clarity to:

+“Furthermore, cover crops may benefit even organic large industrial farms, but their dependence on mechanization, such as for harvest, tends to limit their cover crop use to monoculture designs, where as mixed polyculture cover crop designs may be more feasible to adopt in smaller scale urban agriculture settings, where manual labor tasks by growers may be more flexible.”

 Line 156-157: the stability is very low.
 But is there a slope on the site that can lead to erosion?

+There are minimal slope effects at this site, so this following phrasing was added around line 157 at the end of the first paragraph in the Methods section:

+”...crusting when dry, and some erosion and runoff, given slopes of 0-4% (Table 1).”

 Lines 170-171: choose between roto-tiller and rototiller

+A hyphen “-” was added to the spelling here, to maintain consistency throughout the article.

 Table 2: the third column is not necessary

+This third column is now removed in the clean article version.

 Methods